ENQUIRE

 RESEARCH

-Environmental research at Tswalu began almost from the outset when the current custodians of the reserve, the Oppenheimer family, took ownership over 20 years ago.
-Without clear guidelines or required outputs in place, the research initially undertaken on the reserve evolved organically and was frequently academic, or purely scientific.
-While the Tswalu Foundation will always recognise and support the role of pure science within the research field, what was identified overtime was the need to generate targeted, tangible research to inform sustainable conservation decisions on the reserve.
+The Tswalu Foundation actively supports various environmental research projects, with a special focus on biodiversity and regenerative land management projects.
+While the Tswalu Foundation recognises and supports the role of pure science within the research field, there is a need to generate targeted, tangible research to inform conservation decisions on the reserve.
 The benefits of targeted research extend beyond Tswalu, adding to a collective knowledge base that has already assisted conservationists in wilderness areas in other parts of Africa as well as those working in academic fields.

 Conservation research at Tswalu